Drop E tuning: gauges, tension, and strings for 8-string Drop E

 Reviewed by the Change Your Strings editorial team ·

-Drop E on an 8-string (E-B-E-A-D-G-B-E) drops the low F# a half-step to E, giving chord-shape parity with 6-string Drop D on the bottom two strings.
+Drop E on an 8-string (E-B-E-A-D-G-B-E) drops the low F# a whole step to E, giving chord-shape parity with 6-string Drop D on the bottom two strings.
 On 27-inch scale use .009–.080 minimum or .010–.084 for firm feel.
-On 28.625-inch Ibanez Iron Label scale, step to .010–.074, the longer scale handles the lower pitch without structural compromise.
-Drop E is the second-most-common 8-string tuning after F# standard.
+On longer scales (28-inch+ bass side on multiscale, or the 29.4-inch Ibanez Meshuggah signatures), a .074 low works, the longer scale handles the lower pitch without structural compromise.
+Drop E is among the most common 8-string tunings alongside F# standard.

 What Drop E is for

-Drop E takes 8-string F# standard (F#-B-E-A-D-G-B-E) and drops the 8th string a half-step from F# to E. That single-string detune does the same thing Drop D does for 6-string and Drop A does for 7-string: it gives chord-shape parity with a single-finger power-chord grip on the bottom two strings.
+Drop E takes 8-string F# standard (F#-B-E-A-D-G-B-E) and drops the 8th string a whole step from F# to E. That single-string detune does the same thing Drop D does for 6-string and Drop A does for 7-string: it gives chord-shape parity with a single-finger power-chord grip on the bottom two strings.
 A power-chord shape on the 8th and 7th strings in Drop E plays an E5, the same shape that plays D5 in 6-string Drop D and A5 in 7-string Drop A.

 Tension targets